 What To Serve With A Japanese Egg Salad Sandwich

 Tamago sando can be served for breakfast, lunch, or as a snack.
-It’s high in protein and filling enough when served with a side dish.
+It’s high in protein and filling enough on its own.
+But I often like to eat with a small side dish, light or savory, to complement the sandwich.
 Some of my favorites are:

 Japanese Egg Sandwich